DuckBoss/JJMumbleBot/README.md

 A plugin-based All-In-One mumble bot solution in python 3.7+ with extensive features and support for custom plugins.

-### NOTICE: The master branch and wiki/documentation is in the process of being updated for v4.0.0 release.
-Please use the release builds instead of the master branch if you are a new user!

 ## Features  🚀
 - <b>Built-in Plugins</b> - Fast, responsive, plugin-based system for easy expandability.
   - <b>Media Plugin</b> - Streams Youtube/SoundCloud audio in the channel.